jfalcou/kyosu/README.md

 # Kyosu
 ## Complex Math Made Easy

-Efficient and SIMD-aware computaton for complex, quaternion and octonions.
+Efficient and SIMD-aware computation for complex, quaternions and octonions.

+Kyosu proposes unified treatment of cayley-dickinson algebras on real numbers, for numerical comptations.

+Real numbers are implemented as float or double IEEE values and, as relying on EVE library can use SIMD entry as well .